St. John’s Episcopal Church

 With a deep faith and a love for all people as children of God, we will continue to be the Light of Christ in a suffering world.
 What issues impact your life?
 Come, join us in the work of beloved community.
 Many hands make light work!

-Of course, a significant part of our outreach efforts go to support Angel Food East and Ulster Immigrant Defense Network.
-In addition to both of these, here is a list of organizations we work with and support:
+Of course, a significant part of our outreach efforts go to support Angel Food East.
+Here is a list of organizations we work with and support:

 People’s Place – Kingston, NY